Skip to main content

 OpenShift

-Update your Nexus Repository custom resource definition (called “NexusRepo”) to set the NEXUS_ZERO_DOWNTIME_ENABLED environment variable to true.
+From Nexus Repository 3.73.0 onward, update your Nexus Repository custom resource definition (called “NexusRepo”) and set spec.statefulset.container.env.zeroDowntimeEnabled to true.

 Docker and Kubernetes Environments